Cart

 1. Open the handlebar clamp on the JackRabbit OG that is located on the bike’s handlebar stem hole above the front wheel.

-Hold the handlebars above the bike so that the throttle and brake is on the right side of the bike.
+2. Hold the handlebars above the bike so that the throttle and brake are on the right side of the bike.
 Make sure the cabling is in front of the handlebars.

 Check out this video for more help inserting and securing the OG handlebars.

-Check out this video for more help inserting and securing the XG handlebars.
+Check out this video for more help inserting and securing the XG and this video for OG2 handlebars.

-Our research shows that it takes less than 5 minutes for most people to become a comfortable rider on a JackRabbit.
+Our research shows that it takes less than 5 minutes for most people to become comfortable riders on a JackRabbit.
 But take your time and enjoy the learning process!
-Watch the below quick video or read the below steps
+Watch the below quick video for whichever JackRabbit you have or read the below steps.

 For JackRabbit OG: Watch this video to learn how to ride a JackRabbit OG